PeterChou1/BitBlitzer/Game/Readme.md

 Bit Blitzer is a fast cpu rasterizer built for learning purposes

-Hardware Acceleration is for losers CPU optimize super speed graphcis is the way 🗲🗲🗲🗲🗲🗲
+Hardware Acceleration is for losers CPU optimize super speed graphics is the way 🗲🗲🗲🗲🗲🗲